royal203/Cleaning-Robot-Simulation/README.md

 <img width="1440" alt="Screenshot 2024-07-16 at 4 19 28 PM" src="https://github.com/user-attachments/assets/c0ca1aaf-e6f1-4831-aa57-fcd20c279379">

+# Modules Used

+•gym: For creating the reinforcement learning environment

+•numpy: For numerical operations

+•torch: For building and training neural networks

+•random: For random number generation

+•matplotlib: For rendering the environment (optional)

 # License

 This project is licensed under the Apache 2.0 open source license.